stefonalfaro/BackupAgentBackblaze/README.md

 IStorageClient (your Backblaze client) can be reused safely (singleton) → also correct.

 As each VMBackupAsync call handles its own state (no shared file handles, no global data), then you can safely run multiple operations in parallel.

+## Automatic SQL Backups to NAS
+We have .BAK and .TRN files on the NAS in the sql-backups folder.
+SQL Server Agent lets us mount the NAS ``net use Z: \\192.168.2.10\backups\sql-backups /user:192.168.2.10\Backups PASSWORDHERE`` which means our regular backup script now points to Z:\ instead.
+Then at the end we should clear it ``net use \\192.168.2.10 /delete /y``

+## XenOrchestra Virtual Machines to NAS
+We have .XVA files on the NAS in the xo-vm-backups folders.

+## Automatic Quckbooks Backups to NAS
+There already is a Quickbooks backup process that runs locally.
+We now need to get this folder or specific files off the main working fileshare and over to the NAS.